tl-its-umich-edu/Caliper_jq/README.md

 `type, action` are the main identifiers

-`actor` contains details on the user (id, type), most of them unfortunately inside an `.extensions.com.instructure.canvas` object
+`actor` contains details on the user (id, type), most of them unfortunately inside an `.extensions['com.instructure.canvas']` object

-`object` will contain details on the `action` - again most of them unfortunately inside an `.extensions.com.instructure.canvas` object
+`object` will contain details on the `action` - again most of them unfortunately inside an `.extensions['com.instructure.canvas']` object

 `edApp` will tell you what software emitted the event

-`group` holds details on the context of the event (a course say for CLE)
+`group` holds details on the context of the event (a course say for CLE, a problem set in LECCAP, or maybe a Course as well)

 `membership` will explain relationship of the user to the context